STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/Docs/Milestone-1.md

 In this analysis, we aim to investigate the influence of various factors on the price of Airbnb listings across various Canadian cities to see which ones are most likely to impact the listed price.
+Which factors ranging from number of bathrooms to number of bedrooms are Airbnb hosts most likely using to determine the price for their listing(s)?

 ## Plan of Action